Published on 22 November 2021

 Bottom Line From Practical Anxiety Solutions

-Trazadone is an effective drug to treat depression because it resembles a few characteristics of serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine receptor inhibitors (SNRIs).
-However, using this drug on a long-term basis may develop a dependence on the drug.
+Trazadone is an effective drug for depression because it resembles a few characteristics of serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine receptor inhibitors (SNRIs).
+However, using this drug long-term may develop a dependence on the drug.

-The patient becomes used to the drug, and it can get complicated for the patient to withdraw this medication after the treatment is complete.
+The patient becomes used to the drug, and it can get complicated to withdraw this medication after the treatment is complete.
 One should always consult a doctor before taking a prescription and be transparent about their personal/family medical history since Trazadone can also be fatal.

 • Rawls, W. N. (2016).
 Trazodone (Desyrel, Mead-Johnson Pharmaceutical Division).
 Drug Intelligence & Clinical Pharmacy.
 From https://doi.org/10.1177/106002808201600102 Obtain on 30/08/2022